lavaskin/slimes-bot/README.md

 - General form: ./run <mode> <gen_amount [optional]> <c [optional]>
 - Modes:
 	- bot: Runs in discord bot mode
 	- gen: Creates a given amount of random NFT's.
 Default of 100.
-Also defaults to randomly picking between the 3 different types of NFT's included, but this can be changed by swapping the called function in main to something like genSlime().
+Useful for testing out generation code.
 - gen_amount is any integer.
 Dictates how many NFT's are created in gen mode.
 - If 'c' is the last argument, the script will remove the old output image directories and create new empty ones.
 NOTE: this removes the generated images locally, but they will still persist in the database.
 This will break the view command described below.
 - Example commands: